Payop/payop-api-doc/0.Integration/integrationApiTypes.md

 specified, and the payer is redirected directly to the card payment form on the Payop checkout page — skipping the payment method selection step.

-> 🧾 **Please Note:** Hosted Page and Hosted Page by Payment Method ID are the
-> recommended integration options for merchants who have card payment methods
-> available but **do not have a PCI DSS certificate**.
-These integrations do not
-> require card tokenization to be enabled on the merchant's project.
+> 🧾 **Please Note:** Hosted Page and Hosted Page by Payment Method ID are **suitable for any payment method**, and are the recommended integration options for merchants who have card payment methods available but **do not have a PCI DSS certificate**.
+These integrations do not require card tokenization to be enabled on the merchant's project.

 ### **Checkout Flow**